Cbaharav/carmel-updates/docs/helita.rst

 * `pandas <http://pandas.pydata.org>`_
 * `beautifulsoup4 <https://www.crummy.com/software/BeautifulSoup/>`_

 Helita will install without the above packages, but functionality will be limited.

-All of the above packages are available through Anaconda, and that is the recommended way of setting up your Python distribution.
+All of these packages are available through Anaconda, and that is the recommended way of setting up your Python distribution.

 Cloning git repository
 ----------------------